e271828e/Flight.jl/docs/notes/design/framework_spec.md

-type and the field name as data (Julia ≥ 1.12), the probe catches it *matched against the bundle's own NamedTuple type*, and synthesizes the framing diagnostic from the legal set — classifying the field as an undeclared store, a wrong-tier fact, or a name illegal for this function kind.
+type and the field name as data (Julia ≥ 1.12), the probe catches it *matched against the bundle's own NamedTuple type*, and synthesizes the framing diagnostic from the legal set — classifying the field as an undeclared store, a wrong-tier fact, or a name illegal for this function family.
 No message text is scraped, and the bundle stays a bare NamedTuple (row 74); a getproperty-wrapper spelling is the recorded fallback should type-matched interception prove insufficient.
 The per-function name sets